 For a more comprehensive list, check out IRS Publication 502.

-If you meet the qualifying requirements for an HSA, you can contribute up to $3,500 for self-only plans and $7,000 for family plans in 2019.
-If you’ll be 55 or older at the end of the tax year, you may be able to make a catch-up contribution of an additional $1,000 to your HSA.
+If you meet the qualifying requirements for an HSA, you can contribute up to $3,550 for self-only plans and $7,100 for family plans in 2020.
+In 2021, the contribution limits rise to $3,600 for self-only coverage and $7,200 for family coverage.
+If you’ll be 55 or older at the end of either tax year, you may be able to make a catch-up contribution of an additional $1,000 to your HSA.
 Your employer may offer an HSA as an employment benefit and may contribute for you, in which case the total amount of your contributions and your employer’s can’t exceed the contribution limit.

 Health savings accounts are fairly common.
 In 2016, close to three in 10 employees had a health savings account, and an estimated 20.2 million to 22.6 million insured policyholders and their dependents were enrolled in HSAs, according to the Employee Benefit Research Institute (ERBI).